rikiya-ohashi/ooservo/README.md

 ## Python Support (Raspberry Pi)
-For users looking to control TekuteruServo using **Python on Raspberry Pi**, please refer to the dedicated Python library:
+For users who want to control TekuteruServo with Python on a Raspberry Pi, see the dedicated Python library:
 [TekuteruServo-Python](https://github.com/tekuteru/TekuteruServo-Python)